iotaledger/iota.py/docs/tutorials.rst

 retreive them from the network.
 Transactions are identified by their transaction hash, while a group of transaction (a bundle) by bundle hash.
-Hashes ensure the integrity of the Tangle, since they contain verifiable information on the content of the transfer objects.
+Hashes ensure the integrity of the Tangle, since they contain verifiable information about the content of the transfer objects.

 ``input()`` asks the user to give the tail transaction hash of the bundle that holds the encrypted messages.
 The tail transaction is the first in the